 Hannah paints the portraits of people she has encountered on her travels; from African women in remote villages in Mozambique to Syrian refugees in Jordanian refugee camps.
 Her most recent paintings have been of Yezidi women in Kurdistan.

 Hannah’s intimate portraits seek to humanise the individuals forced to flee their homes, whose personal stories are otherwise shrouded by statistics.

 Hannah's portraits have been exhibited at the Saatchi Gallery, the Scottish Parliament and Durham Cathedral.
 In 2015 Hannah was long-listed in the BP Portrait Award for her portrait of Sir Trevor Nunn.

 While living in Jordan as an Arabic student in 2014, Hannah organised art projects with Syrian refugees for UNHCR, which were exhibited in Amman on World Refugee Day.
-This opportunity inspired Hannah to seek ways to combine her art and humanitarian work.
+This opportunity inspired her to seek ways to combine her art and humanitarian work.
 Hannah's most recent project was in Kurdistan with Yezidi women who have escaped ISIS captivity, and for Rohingya refugees in camps on the Myanmar border.